dfreelon/TSM/README.rst

 See ``tsm.py`` for a full description of TSM's functions and how to use them.
-The module should work as long as NetworkX is installed and ``community3.py`` and ``tsm.py`` are placed in the same directory.
+The module should work as long as NetworkX and ``python-louvain`` are installed.
 ``tsm_test2.py`` contains code examples, but requires raw Twitter data to function properly (details in the file itself).